BITSS-OPA/opa-deworming/code/05_final_opa.md

 Parasitic worm infections, also known as soil-transmitted helminths (STH) and schistosomiasis, are endemic in many countries across the globe, disproportionately affecting the poor.
 These parasitic worms interfere with regular bodily processes by decreasing nutrient uptake and can thus lead to serious consequences on human health, education outcomes, and long-term economic well being.
 In particular, evidence indicates that these worms contribute to malnourishment, impairment of mental and physical development, lower school attendance, and decreased wages   [@croke2014long; @miguel2004worms; @baird2016worms].

-Mass deworming has demonstrated to be a highly effective public health intervention.
-Here we provide a policy analysis that compares benefits and costs of deworming across different settings, allowing for the translation of research findings into more policy-relevant outputs.
-The goal of this analysis is to: 1) provide more transparency and understanding behind existing evidence on the return on investment for mass deworming programs, and 2) allow for policymakers to better understand the value of investing in deworming programs in their own settings.
+Evidence from previous mass deworming interventions has demonstrated to be a highly effective public health policy.
+Here we provide a policy analysis that compares benefits and costs of deworming across different settings, allowing for the translation of research findings into different policy-relevant scenarios.

+The goal of this analysis is to: 1) provide more transparency and understanding behind existing policy analyses on the costs and benefits of mass deworming programs, and 2) to update this policy analyses with input from stakeholders closely involved in policy making around deworming.

 The Cost Benefit Analysis (CBA) of deworming is computed using three different approaches:

   1. Replicating the original CBA produced by @baird2016worms, which demonstrates the long-run return on investment of a Kenya school-based deworming program
-  2. an updated version of such analysis by a similar research team [@klps4], and
+  2. an updated version of such analysis over the same intervention but with additional data [@klps4], and
   3. a third approach that borrows some components of the previous two approaches and adds data from deworming programs in other geographies outside of the original study geograpy through consulation with a key stakeholder in this area, the non-governmental organization (NGO) Evidence Action (EA)[^1].